- "What's wrong with you?" my mother-in-law asked after my second ectopic pregnancy.

 "But she's excited," he said.

 Yes.
 She is so excited at becoming a grandmother, at the journey her son is embarking on, at the new, gorgeous member of their family who arrived right on schedule.
 And it got me thinking.
 Here was I, on a holiday in Thailand, putting Facebook updates about drinking berrytinis at the bar on the 64th floor, or adding a photo of our resort pool, complete with palm trees and cocktails.
-She would love to go on a holiday like this, but can't afford it, making different financial decisions over the years (and admittedly have children).
+She would love to go on a holiday like this, but can't afford it right now, having made different financial decisions over the years (and admittedly, having had children).

 How fair is it of me to show photos of my travels, if I can't look at photos of her first grandchild?
 Do I have double standards?
 Is there a "use-by" date around our childless state, and after a while we should just shut up and get on with it?
 Am I any different from my robustly healthy mother-in-law, who annoys the entire family by gloating about her good health in front of her husband who is quite infirm and increasingly immobile?
 Am I just another insensitive clod?